 There may be a couple of situations where the OR may be interested in your property:

-If your property is in negative equity, it could be that the OR will revisit it in a few years (between 2-3 years) or could completely discharge your spouse’s interest in the property (meaning your spouse’s share and ownership in the property will revert back to you).
-On the other hand, if you can not afford to buy out your spouse’s share of the property, then you could be forced to sell it.
-So your spouse’s share can be realised.
-However, your half of the equity would not be affected.
+If your property is in negative equity, it could be that the OR will revisit it in a few years (between 2-3 years).
+They could also completely discharge your spouse’s interest in the property.
+This means your spouse’s share and ownership in the property will revert back to you.
+You will be forced to sell your property if you can not afford to buy out your spouse’s share.
+Your share of the property will not be affected.

-In some small cases the bankruptee may be named as the owner of the property, but has never made any contribution towards the property.
+In some small cases, the bankruptee may be named as the owner of the property.
+But has never made any contribution towards the property.
 If this is the case for you, then you could argue that you should own a bigger portion of the property than your spouse.
-This could reduce the amount of equity your spouse owns and in turn, may make it more affordable for you to buy out the interest.
+This could reduce the amount of equity your spouse owns.
+In turn, this may make it more affordable for you to buy out the interest.

 Please be aware that in bankruptcy you can not sell your property to protect it from the OR, as they will consider all assets including any property that has been disposed of within the last 5 years.
 Therefore if you were to sell your property and give 100% of the equity to an ex-partner or friend the OR in Bankruptcy will pursue them for your 50% interest in the property.
 Prior to selling your property, the OR will give your spouse the opportunity to buy out your share of the property, if you jointly own the property.
 This is the only way at this point to remove your spouse’s name from the property.